-Before starting an Internship, a student always has to request approval of the Examination Board of the Master Oncology.
-Only students who obtained a 5.5 or higher for 3 out of the compulsory courses of the first semester of the program can request to start their Minor Internship.
+Before starting an internship, a student always has to request approval of the Examination Board of the Master programme.
+Only students who obtained a 5.5 or higher for 3 out of the compulsory courses of the first semester of the programme can request to start their minor internship.
 For approval you need to completely fill out the digital approval form to allow the Examination Board to make a sound decision based on the provided information.
-When your Internship has been approved, you and your supervisor will receive an email stating the decision of the Examination Board.
+When your internship has been approved, you and your supervisor will receive an email stating the decision of the Examination Board.

 During your internship

 A List of Agreements (A) needs to be filled out and send to firstname.lastname@example.org within